Routes and Timetables

 For such a small island, there are a large number of bus routes, and you are never very far from a bus stop.
 Frequencies are good on the main routes, but less so on other routes, and it often pays to check timetables.

-A recent development is the introduction of a demand responsive minibus service branded Tallinja On Demand (formerly TD Plus) which operates between Valletta and the Sliema, St Julian's and Pembroke area; trips are booked using the Tallinja app.
+A recent development is the introduction of a demand responsive minibus service branded Tallinja On Demand (formerly TD Plus) which links specific bus stops in the Sliema, St Julian's, Pembroke, San Gwann and Birkirkara area.
+Trips are booked using the Tallinja app.

-In Summer 2021 new routes were introduced designed to connect with the new Gozo Fast Ferry, serving the Lascaris stop in Valletta, not far from the bottom of the Barrakka Lift.
-The new routes link Lascaris to Valletta bus station (route X133), also Mater Dei Hospital via the University (route 300).
-A further route numbered 150 provides a peak hour link for students attending MCAST in Paola.
+In Summer 2021 new routes X133, 150 and 300 were introduced designed to connect with the new Gozo Fast Ferry, serving the Lascaris stop in Valletta, not far from the bottom of the Barrakka Lift.

 OFFICIAL TIMETABLES on the MPT website show individual routes - you need to know the route number.
 There is no official timetable book; timetable leaflets have been produced in the past but printed information is likely to be restricted to a route map.